-\textbf{Few-Shot Segmentation} The approach of few-shot learning is to train a network on the training set and fine-tune with the few data in the novel classes.
-Such scenarios can be applied to many tasks, such as video classification~\cite{TMM_video_recog}, image recognition~\cite{TMM_imgage_recog1, TMM_imgage_recog2}, image generation~\cite{TMM_image_generation} or image semantic segmentation~\cite{HFA, OSLSM, pfenet}.
 Few-shot semantic segmentation aims to perform pixel-level classification for novel classes in a query image conditioned on only a few annotated support images.
 OSLSM~\cite{OSLSM} first introduces this setting and uses parametric classification to solve this problem.
-PL~\cite{PL} and PANet~\cite{canet} use prototypes to represent typical information for foreground objects present in the support images and make predictions by pixel-level feature comparison between the prototypes and query features via cosine similarity.
+PL~\cite{PL} and PANet~\cite{canet} use prototypes to represent typical information for the foreground objects present in the support images and make predictions by pixel-level feature comparison between the prototypes and query features via cosine similarity.
 This comparison can also be performed implicitly.
 For example, CANet~\cite{canet} uses convolution to replace the cosine similarity for complex objects variation in query images.
 Following this architecture, PFENet~\cite{pfenet} further exploits multi-scale query features to strengthen its representation ability.
 Recently, many studies try to fully mine foreground features from the support images.
 PGNet~\cite{PGNet} proposes a graph attention unit that treats each location of the foreground features in the support images as an individual and establishes the pixel-to-pixel correspondence between the query and support features.
 PMMs~\cite{pmms} uses the prototype mixture model to correlate diverse image regions with multiple prototypes.
-However, these works use only the foreground~(from support images) to guide segmentation on query images, as shown in Fig.~\ref{fig:compareFeature}.(a).
-In addition, some works~\cite{simpropnet, panet} try to take into account the background information, but they only generate background prototypes with support images, which is different from ours. \emph{In our work}, we explicitly generate multiple background prototypes from query images and learn feature alignment in a self-contrastive manner.
+However, these works use only the foreground~(from the support images) to guide segmentation on the query images, as shown in Fig.~\ref{fig:compareFeature}(a).
+In addition, some works~\cite{simpropnet, panet} try to take into account the background information, but they only generate background prototypes with the support images, which is different from ours. \emph{In our work}, we explicitly generate multiple background prototypes from query images and learn feature alignment in a self-contrastive manner.